 When forecasting your revenue for next week or month, first consider your pipeline.
 After all, it’s the pipeline that creates the forecast.
 Map the pipeline and forecast to the buying journey.
 How?
-Consider these metrics to change the process.
+Consider these metrics below to change the process.
 Also, take a deeper look at your forecasting approach by reviewing SBI’s “How to Make Your Number in 2018” , specifically the Sales Operations phase beginning on page 402.

 The answer is to take these metrics and apply them in a worksheet based from your pipeline.
-Below is an extract from our client’s CRM called ‘Pipe to Forecast Worksheet.’
-It has reduced the amount of forecasting time Sales Reps and Managers spend and transferred that time to Pipeline Management (A.K.A: Deal Strategy or Opportunity Management).
-It has moved this company from opinion based forecasting to fact based forecasting.
-Download a copy at this event.
+Below is an example of a ‘Pipe to Forecast Worksheet.’
+It can reduce the amount of forecasting time Sales Reps and Managers spend and transfer that time to Pipeline Management (A.K.A: Deal Strategy or Opportunity Management).
+It can move you from opinion based forecasting to fact based forecasting.
+Download a copy here.

-This client no longer asks Sales Reps and Sales Managers to forecast.
 Each sales rep is responsible for accurately recording where each opportunity is in their sales process.
 Their Sales Manager reviews each individual sales rep ‘Pipe to Forecast Worksheet.’
 The CRM rolls it up to a SM worksheet.
 The Regional Sales VP then takes their 8 sales managers and rolls up to the CSO.
 The forecast is accurate based on real time opportunities, can be drilled down to closely examine any deal and saves time.
-Our client got back over 35 days in one year.
+One client got back over 35 days in one year using this approach.
 (Each sales person captured back 2 hours a week, each sales managers 2 hours per week and each VP another 2 hours per week=37.5 selling days).